braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_users_merge.md

 ### Merge_updates behavior

-Setting the `merge_updates` field to `merge` sets the endpoints to merge any of the following fields found **exclusively** on the original user to the target user.
+This endpoint will merge any of the following fields found exclusively on the original user to the target user.

 - First name
 - Last name